Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Introduction

-A special case is $m = 0$, in which case we have the obvious (but interesting) \begin{prop}For $m = 0$, the real invariant eigenfunctions of the Kaluza-Klein Laplacian are just pull-backs of the eigenfunctions of the base Laplacian, and their nodal sets are inverse images of nodal sets on the base.
-Hence the number of nodal domains of `invariant' Kaluza-Klein eigenfunctions is the number for the corresponding eigenfunction on the base. \end{prop}
+Indeed, their nodal sets are inverse images of nodal sets on the base.
+Hence the number of nodal domains of `invariant' Kaluza-Klein eigenfunctions is the number for the corresponding eigenfunction on the base.
 Henceforth we always assume $m \not= 0$.

-The nodal set of the real and imaginary parts of the lift $\phi_{m,j}$ of $f_{m,j} e_L^m$ is very different over nodal versus non-nodal points of $f_{m,j}$.
+To prepare for our main result when $m \not=0$, we first state a result on generic properties of equivariant Kaluza-Klein eigenfunctions.
+By `generic' properties of Kaluza-Klein metrics, we mean properties of residual sets in a suitable $C^k$ space of the data $(g, h, \nabla)$, often when only one component is varied and the others are fixed.
+The generic properties of concern in this article hold for many choices of Banach spaces of data, which could be suitable $C^k$ spaces or a Sobolev spaces $H^s$.
+Our basic reference for genericity properties of eigenvalues/eigenfunctions in \cite{U}, and the reader is referred there for background.
+Somewhat surprisingly, generic properties of eigensections of Bochner-Kodaira operators on complex line bundles do not seem to have been studied before.

+The most general genericity results are stated in Theorem \ref{GENERIC1} in Section \ref{PERTURBATIONSECT}.
+In these results, we define `admissible data' such as $(g, h, \nabla)$, and prove the main genericity properties as different components of the data is varied.
+Since the general result requires some definitions from Sections \ref{GEOMSECT}-\ref{BOCHNERSECT}, we only state the most elementary result here in the case where $L = L = T^*X$ is the canonical bundle, and where only the metric $g$ on $X$ is varied.
+But we also require that the Hermitian metric $h$ on $K$ is induced by $g$ and that the connection $\nabla_h$ is the Chern (or equivalently, Riemannian) connection.
+Of course, $K$ s not ample when $g = 0,1$ but we are considering eigensections of Bochner-Kodaira Laplacians, not holomorphic sections, so ample-ness is not particularly relevant.
+Moreover, the proofs also work of $K^{-1}$, so that one could replace $T^* S^2$ by the ample line bundle $T S^2$ or $\ocal(1) \to {\mathbb \C} {\mathbb P}^1$ and obtain similar results.

+\begin{theo} Let $(X, J)$ be a Riemann surface, and let $L = K^m$.
+We consider Riemannian metrics $g$ in the conformal class associated to $J$.
+We assume that $h$ is the Hermitian metric induced by $g$ and that $\nabla$ is the Levi-Civita connection.
+Then, for generic metrics $g$ in the class of $J$ on $X$, \begin{enumerate} \item the spectrum of each Bochner Laplacians $\nabla_{g,h}^* \nabla$ on $C^k(X, L^m)$ is simple (i.e. of multiplicity $1$).
+Thus, the multiplicity of the eigenvalue $\lambda=\lambda_{m,j}$ of $\Delta_G$ is $1$ if $m=0$, and $2$ if $m\neq 0$.